A Preconditioned Difference of Convex Algorithm for Truncated Quadratic Regularization with Application to Imaging

-We thus have $|f(x)-f(\bar{x})| \le \frac{1}{2\lambda_M} | \nabla f(x)|^2$ for all $|x-\bar x|\leq \varDelta_0$.
-The proof is complete. \end{proof} We now discuss the KL exponent of the truncated quadratic regularization functional \eqref{equation:iso} and \eqref{equation:ani}, which follows from the following lemma. \begin{lemma} The KL exponent of the following general truncated quadratic regularization functional $f(u)$ is ${1}/{2}$,
+We now discuss the KL exponent of the truncated quadratic regularization functional \eqref{equation:iso} and \eqref{equation:ani}.
+We will employ the recent study on KL analysis of the functions which can be written as minimization of a finite number of KL functions with KL exponent $1/2$; see \cite{LP}.
+Let's turn to the following theorem.